Living Proof—Part 2

 The world view was definitely changing—fast!

-I didn't always stand firm on my foundation of what's right or wrong when I was younger though.
+I didn't always stand completely firm on my foundation of what's right or wrong when I was younger though.

 Case in point: